 “The term Product/market fit describes ‘the moment when a startup finally finds a widespread set of customers that resonate with its Product.”
 Eric Ries

 Once you have created a product-market fit, create a minimum viable prototype and solicit feedback from your target audience through a survey.
-If possible, do one-on-one meeting and meet your target customers.
+If possible, do one-on-one meetings and meet your target customers.

 The valid feedback you get this way would be much more useful than just collecting the survey questionnaire.
 Once again you need to take down the customer problems from the prototype and work on the best possible solutions and refine the customer experience.